Skip to Content

 1. Best Management Practices (BMPs) – schedules of activities, prohibitions of practices, maintenance procedures, structural controls, local ordinances, and other management practices to prevent or reduce the discharge of pollutants.
 BMPs also include treatment requirements, operating procedures, and practices to control runoff, spills or leaks, waste disposal, or drainage from raw material storage areas.

-2. Construction Activity – soil disturbance, including clearing, grading, excavating, and other construction-related activities (e.g., stockpiling to fill material and demolition); and not including routine maintenance that is performed to maintain the original line and grade, hydraulic capacity, or original purpose of the site (e.g., the routine grading of existing dirt roads, asphalt overlays of existing roads, the routine clearing of existing right-of-ways, and similar maintenance activities).
+2. Construction Activity – includes soil disturbance activities, including clearing, grading, excavating, construction-related activity (e.g., stockpiling of fill material, demolition), and construction support activity.
+This does not include routine maintenance that is performed to maintain the original line and grade, hydraulic capacity, or original purpose of the site (e.g., the routine grading of existing dirt roads, asphalt overlays of existing roads, the routine clearing of existing rights-of-way, and similar maintenance activities).
 Regulated construction activity is defined in terms of small and large construction activity.

-9. MS4 Compliance Inspection – an inspection performed by the MS4 responsible authority designed to monitor compliance with pollution prevention requirements outlined in the MS4 General Permit.
-Areas assessed during the inspection may include, but are not limited to: illicit discharges, construction activities, permanent or structural BMP maintenance, good housekeeping and pollution prevention practices, contractor activities, etc. Monitoring pollution prevention activities within the jurisdiction of the MS4 is required by the MS4 General Permit.
+10. MS4 Compliance Inspection – an inspection performed by the MS4 responsible authority designed to monitor compliance with pollution prevention requirements outlined in the MS4 General Permit.
+Areas assessed during the inspection may include, but are not limited to: illicit discharges, construction activities, permanent or structural BMP maintenance, good housekeeping and pollution prevention practices, and contractor activities.
+Monitoring pollution prevention activities within the jurisdiction of the MS4 is required by the MS4 General Permit.

-11. MS4 Responsible Authority – the person or department designated by the MS4 operator, as defined in the MS4 notice of intent, to serve as the MS4 operator contact for correspondence with TCEQ and delegated signatory authority for official documentation.
-Environmental Health, Safety, and Risk Management (EHSRM) serves as the Texas State MS4 responsible authority, and the director of EHSRM serves as the operator contact.
+12. MS4 Responsible Authority – the person or department designated by the MS4 operator, as defined in the MS4 notice of intent, to serve as the MS4 operator contact for correspondence with TCEQ and delegated signatory authority for official documentation.
+Environmental, Health, Safety, Risk and Emergency Management (EHSREM) serves as the Texas State MS4 responsible authority, and the director of EHSREM serves as the operator contact.

 1. the person or persons have on-site operational control over construction plans and specifications, including the ability to make modifications to those plans and specifications; or